MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 # Promote app awareness and app adoption

-As an app developer, once you’ve published your app, one of the key activities you should focus on is driving adoption for your app.
-You must ensure that users interact with your app and [learn from their usage behavior and feedback](/microsoftteams/teams-analytics-and-reports/app-usage-report), which you can incorporate back into your Teams app.
-A few examples of post-publish activities are deployment and adoption-related engagements, user base growth, support for existing app customers, app updates, and app monetization.
+As an app developer, one of the key activities after publishing your Microsoft Teams app is to drive adoption for your app with your customers.
+Ensure that the users interact with your app and you [learn from their usage behavior and feedback](/microsoftteams/teams-analytics-and-reports/app-usage-report).
+You incorporate the learning in your app revisions.
+Examples of post-publish activities are deployment and adoption-related engagements, user base growth, support for existing app customers, app updates, and app monetization.

-This document provides resources and best practices for you to support the rollout of your Teams app in your customers’ organizations.
-The personas relevant for you are business decision makers, IT admins, and end-users.
+This document provides resources and best practices to support the rollout of your Teams app in your customers’ organizations.
+The relevant personas are the business decision makers, IT admins, and users.
 The outcome of an app rollout is the successful adoption and engagement by the end-users of your customer’s organization.

 ## Know the prerequisites before your customers roll out your app